-The Company, through its wholly-owned subsidiaries, is a provider of practice management services to professional associations ("PAs") located throughout the United States.
+The Company, through its wholly-owned subsidiaries, is a provider of practice management services to professional associations ("PAs") located throughout the United States, Canada, and the United Kingdom.
 The Company owns and operates non-clinical assets and provides its management services to the PAs through management services agreements ("MSAs").
 Management services provide for the administration of the non-clinical aspects of the medical operations and include, but are not limited to, financial, administrative, technical, marketing, and personnel services.
+Pursuant to the MSA, the PA is responsible for all clinical aspects of the medical operations of the practice.